SixdegreeLab/MasteringChainAnalytics/en/ch14/ch14-defi-analysis.md

 ## Comprehensive Analysis of the DeFi Industry
 ### Overview of DeFi
-As above-mentioned, the Spells aggregates transaction data from over a dozen mainstream DeFi projects, including Uniswap.
+As mentioned above, the Spells aggregates transaction data from over a dozen mainstream DeFi projects, including Uniswap.
 Let's first take a look at its overview.
 Considering its educational purposes, we will limit our queries to recent data as an example.

 ``` sql
 select block_date,